hypergraphql/hypergraphql/sources/documentation.md

 }
 ```

-It is easy to find out, using e.g. [JSON-LD playground](https://json-ld.org/playground/), that the `data` node in this response is in fact a valid JSON-LD object encoding the following RDF graph (in N-TRIPLE notation):
+It is easy to find out (using e.g. [JSON-LD playground](https://json-ld.org/playground/)) that the `data` node in this response is in fact a valid JSON-LD object encoding the following RDF graph (in N-TRIPLE notation):

 ```
 _:b0 <http://hypergraphql.org/query/Person_GET> <http://dbpedia.org/resource/Sani_ol_molk> .